adilsheeth/hfb/README.md

 Code in JavaScript was optimised for performance, with a focus on reducing load times and ensuring a smooth user experience.
 The PWA was designed to be responsive and mobile-friendly, with a clean and intuitive interface that allows users to easily browse products, make bookings, and manage their accounts.

+Overall, the project was able to fulfil most of its functional and non-functional requirements, with a focus on delivering a high-quality user experience.
+However, a significant downfall is its lack of payment integration, which was removed from the project scope due to time constraints.
+This means that users can browse and book products, but cannot complete the payment process through the PWA.
+This is a significant limitation, as it prevents users from fully utilising the platform for its intended purpose, but can be addressed in future iterations of the project.

+Additionally, the admin panel is not fully functional, as it does not allow for the management of products or bookings.
+This is another area that can be improved in future iterations of the project.

+The client was satisfied with the final product, and the PWA is ready for parallel deployment.
+The project has been documented thoroughly, including installation instructions, user guides, and technical documentation.
+The codebase is well-structured and follows best practices for maintainability and scalability.
+Testing was conducted by the client to ensure that the PWA meets their requirements and expectations.

 ## Component C
 Presentation is attached to the Google Classroom submission.